 Practitioner-led action research project, Park Lane College, Leeds (2006-2008) (Academic advisor).

 Editor, The Routledge Handbook of Applied Linguistics (2011).

-I teach on the following modules: EDUC 5979M Language Learning and Teaching with ICT, EDUC 5922M Research methods for TESOL, EDUC 5927 Assessing Language Learning, EDUC 3007 Globalisation and Language Education.
+I am the module convenor, EDUC 3030 Language Learning Technology and Materials.
+I teach on the following modules: EDUC 5256M Technology Enhanced Language Learning, EDUC 5060M Research Methods for TESOL, EDUC 5927 Assessing Language Learning, EDUC 3007 Globalisation and Language Education.

 I am a personal tutor for taught postgraduates on MA programmes in the school and undergraduates on the BA English, Language and Education programme.

 I welcome applications from potential doctoral students working in language education in migration contexts, particularly adult ESOL.